 Representing Benewah County

 Brook Beeler is Ecology’s Eastern Regional Director.
 She began her career at Ecology more than 13 years ago working with communities encouraging environmental stewardship through education and outreach.
 Prior to her appointment as Regional Director this February, Brook supported the agency with strategic communications and media relations on complex regulatory topics.
 As a child, Brook spent lot of time exploring wetlands, creeks, and cow pastures south of Spokane, which sparked her interest in science and nature.
 She studied Biology at Whitworth University and graduated in 2001.

-Chris Hladick serves as the EPA Regional Administrator for the Pacific Northwest and Alaska Region, overseeing environmental protection efforts in the states of Alaska, Idaho, Oregon, and Washington, including 271 tribal governments.
-Mr. Hladick has had a long career of public service in state and local government, and is involved with numerous Arctic marine organizations.
+EPA Regional Administrator for the Pacific Northwest and Alaska Region, overseeing environmental protection efforts in the states of Alaska, Idaho, Oregon, and Washington, including 271 tribal governments.